Byrne Trial Advocacy Team

-Loyola’s teams have garnered great success in these tournaments, winning 21 out of the last 26 regional tournaments and eight national championships.
+Loyola’s teams have garnered great success in these tournaments, winning 21 out of the last 26 regional tournaments and nine national championships.
 The tournaments involve both civil and criminal cases; students are trained to conduct all aspects of a jury trial including opening statement, direct examination, cross examination and closing argument, as well as evidentiary arguments to a judge.

 Loyola’s Byrne Trial Team has received top honors in recent years:

 - Numerous alumni members named to the Southern California Super Lawyers “Rising Stars” list

 - Regional Champions 21 times, Texas Young Lawyers Association National Trial Competition

 - National Champions in 2005 and 2006, Texas Young Lawyers National Trial Competition

 - Six-time Regional Champions, American Association of Justice (AAJ) Student Trial Advocacy

 In 2013, the team advanced to the national finals of the National Trial Competition and was crowned regional champions.